pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 ::

-    variableType value;  // a variable to hold the value variableType *pointer = &value;  // a variable to hold the address for varName
+    variableType varName;  // a variable to hold the value variableType *varPntr = &varName;  // a variable to hold the address for varName

-Keep in mind that when declaring a C++ pointer, the pointer needs to be of the same type as the variable or constant to which it points.
+Keep in mind that when declaring a C++ pointer, the pointer needs to reference the same type as the variable or constant to which it points.

 Expanding on the example above where varName has the value of 100.